-19. In addition to the foregoing, learned counsel for the applicant made the following further submissions:-

-(A) That the applicant has been falsely implicated in the present case and from the material placed on record, no prima facie case is made out against him.
+- 20. In addition to the foregoing, learned counsel for the applicant made the following further submissions:- - (A) That the applicant has been falsely implicated in the present case and from the material placed on record, no prima facie case is made out against him.
 It was urged that neither any role has been attributed to the applicant regarding lowering of operational height of the VVIP helicopters from 6000 meters to 4500 meters, nor any material has been placed on record to indicate that any payment was made by the applicant to any person, including any government official, for doing any corrupt act.

-(B) That the applicant deserves bail also on the ground of parity, as all the other accused persons, including the foreign national(s), have already been released on bail.
-In this regard, it was urged that the applicant has deep roots in India and it is not the respondent's case that he has tried to influence witnesses/tamper with the evidence.
-It was submitted that the entire material seized during the investigation, being documentary in nature, has already been placed on record alongwith the charge sheet/supplementary charge sheet and nothing more is to be recovered at the instance of the applicant.
+Accordingly, the predicate offence is not made out against the applicant and as a necessary corollary, the offence under Sections 3/4 PMLA is also not made out. - (B) That the applicant deserves bail also on the ground of parity, as all the other accused persons, including the foreign national(s), have already been released on bail.
+In this regard, it was urged that the applicant has deep roots in the society and it is not the respondent's case that he has tried to influence witnesses/tamper with the evidence.
+It was submitted that the entire material seized during the investigation, being documentary in nature, has already been placed on record alongwith the prosecution complaint/supplementary complaints and nothing more is to be recovered at the instance of the applicant.
 It was also submitted that the passport of the applicant is already with the CBI and he has cooperated in other jurisdictions i.e., in Italy, Dubai and Switzerland.

-(C) That the applicant's pre-trial incarceration is violative of the right to life and personal liberty guaranteed under Article 21 of the Constitution of India, which is available to non-citizens also, and that it would hamper his chances to defend himself in the trial, as the documents concerning the case are available in different countries.

-(D) That the applicant, who is aged about 60 years, suffers from various medical ailments and has been in custody for more than 03 years and 02 months.
-It was also averred that the prosecution has cited 288 witnesses and 1059 documents running into 85,000 pages, and the trial is pending at the stage of Section 207 Cr.P.C.
+- (C) That the applicant's pre-trial incarceration is violative of the right to life and personal liberty guaranteed under Article 21 of the Constitution of India, which is available to non-citizens also, and that it would hamper his chances to defend himself in the trial, as the documents concerning the case are available in different countries. - (D) That the applicant, who is aged about 60 years, suffers from various medical ailments and has been in custody for more than 03 years and 02 months.
+It was also averred that the prosecution has cited a number of witnesses and the records are voluminous.
 The investigation has taken 9 years and is still stated to be continuing.
 In these facts, the commencement/conclusion of the trial is likely to take a long time.
-Besides, the CBI had filed charge sheet in the case against the applicant on 01.09.2017, of which cognizance was taken on 11.10.2017.
-A supplementary challan has also been filed, wherein further investigation is still stated to be pending.

-20. In support of his submissions seeking bail, learned counsel cumulatively placed reliance on the decisions in Babba alias Shankar Raghuman Rohida v.
+Besides, the ED had filed the first supplementary complaint in the case against the applicant on 10.06.2016. - 21.
+In support of his submissions seeking bail, learned counsel cumulatively placed reliance on the decisions in Babba alias Shankar Raghuman Rohida v.
 State of Maharashtra reported as (2005) 11 SCC 569, Rakesh Kumar Paul v.
 State of Assam reported as (2017) 15 SCC 67, Sanjay Chandra v.
 Central Bureau of Investigation reported as (2012) 1 SCC 40, State of Kerala v.
 Raneef reported as (2011) 1 SCC 784 and Lambert Kroger v.
-Enforcement Directorate reported as 2000 SCC OnLine Del 208.

-21. Per contra, learned SPP for CBI made the following submissions:-

-(A) That the conspiracy in the present case did not stop in 2005 and the commission of offences continued even after the award of contract to AWIL.
+Enforcement Directorate reported as 2000 SCC OnLine Del 208. - 22.
+Per contra, learned ASG made the following submissions:- - (A) That money has been laundered in the present case through two channels, one of which was constituted by the applicant and his associates, and the conspiracy continued even after the award of contract to AWIL.